wakgill/bitcoin-archive/index.md

 You can search any document in the archive by author, dates, and keywords.
 Try out terms like micropayment, VISA, Moore's Law, Mike Hearn, node, anonymous.
 Results will appear in real-time.

+### Sharing

+Highlighting text will automatically update the permalink in browser so that you can link to any specific piece of text in any document.
+People who click the links you share will automatically jump to the highlighted text on the page.

 ### Quick start: Use as a GitHub Pages remote theme

 1. Add Just the Docs to your Jekyll site's `_config.yml` as a [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/)